Bryan-Herrera-DEV/Stats-Of-Politicians-On-Social-WebApp/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/antonioscardace/stats-of-politicians-on-social-webapp/badge/main)](https://www.codefactor.io/repository/github/antonioscardace/system-stats-by-keylogger/overview/main)

 The project aims to make stats about Politicians' use of Social Media.<br/>
-It analyses, for each social media, politicians of any country, belonging to any political group.
+It analyses, for each social media, politicians of any country belonging to any political group.

 ## Structure